Transfer-Entropy-Regularized Markov Decision Processes: Summary and Future Work

 \section{Summary and Future Work}

-In this paper, we considered a mathematical framework of transfer-entropy-regularized Markov Decision Process (TERMDP).
-The considered problem was given physical interpretations in both engineering (networked control systems) and scientific (Maxwell's demon) contexts.
-Based on the dynamic programming argument, we derived structural properties of the optimal solution, and recovered a necessary optimality condition written as a set of coupled nonlinear equations.
-As the main contribution, the forward-backward Arimoto-Blahut algorithm was proposed to solve the optimality condition numerically.
-Convergence of the proposed algorithm is established.
+{\updnew In this paper, we considered a mathematical framework of transfer-entropy-regularized Markov Decision Process (TERMDP), which is motivated both in engineering (networked control systems) and scientific (non-equilibrium thermodynamics) contexts.
+We derived structural properties of the optimal solution, and provided a necessary optimality condition written as a set of coupled nonlinear equations.
+We proposed an iterative numerical algorithm (forward-backward Arimoto-Blahut algorithm) in which every limit point of the generated sequence is guaranteed to be a stationary point of the given TERMDP.
+By numerical simulation (information-constrained maze navigation), it was demonstrated that the proposed algorithm can be used to find an optimal solution candidate.

-The study in this paper is currently restricted to \emph{fully observable} MDPs where decision policies of the form $q_t(u_t|x^t, u^{t-1})$ are to be synthesized.
-In the future, the result will be extended to \emph{Partially Observable Markov Decision Processes} (POMDPs), where the state process $X_t$ will be only partially observable through a dependent random process $Y_t$, the transfer entropy term will be $I_{m,n}(Y^T\rightarrow U^T)$, and policies of the form $q_t(u_t|y^t, u^{t-1})$ will be synthesized.

-While a proof of convergence of Algorithm~\ref{alg1} was provided, further properties, such as the rate of convergence, were not studied in this paper.
-For instance, an application of the accelerated Arimoto-Blahut algorithm \cite{matz2004information} based on \emph{natural gradients} should be considered in the future.